 - Principle 2: We recognise and respect difference

-- Principle 3: We foster positive attitudes and relationships, and a shared sense of cohesion and belonging
+- Principle 4: We foster a shared sense of cohesion and belonging

-- Principle 4: We observe good equalities practice in staff recruitment, retention and development
+- Principle 5: We observe good equalities practice for our staff

 For further information about how we promote equality throughout our school community, including how we meet public sector equality duties, share roles and responsibilities, and how we publish information, please refer to our school policy.